userfrosting/learn/pages/14.database/03.migrations/docs.md

 }
 ```

-`$this->schema` is a variable created by the base migration class, which models your database structure.
+`$this->schema` is a variable created by the base `\UserFrosting\Sprinkle\Core\Database\Migration` class, which models your database structure.
 In this example, we call `hasTable` to check if the `members` table already exists, and then create it if it doesn't.

 [notice=note]Using `hasTable` to make sure the table doesn't already exist is not strictly required since [Dependencies](#dependencies) could also be used to prevent any duplicate, but it can still be useful in case another sprinkle already created a table with the same name.[/notice]